Back to blogs

 Anyone who works in FinTech will tell you it’s a busy space.
 Challenger brands in the sector have shaken up the industry over the last decade, transforming it into an increasingly bustling sector.
 And it’s only getting bigger.
 The latest figures anticipate that the FinTech sector will reach a market size of $1.5 trillion in revenue by 2030.
 That’s approximately five times what it is today.

-While we know that the challenges are huge for FinTechs, we also know they are up against it; established brands dominate the indsutry, often leaving smaller brands fighting for space in the search engines and in consumers’ minds.
+While we know that the challenges are huge for FinTechs, we also know they are up against it; established brands dominate the industry, often leaving smaller brands fighting for space in the search engines and in consumers’ minds.
 But there are ways they can stand out and capture that all-important market share.

 Build authority with thought leadership